Species

 Chrysemys picta

-Now the most common turtle in Connecticut, painted turtles are often seen basking on logs or rocks in calm water.
-They have a smooth, black carapace (shell) with olive colored lines and distinct red patterning around the edge (which is sometimes only visible from below), yellowish stripes on head and legs and a clear or rusty yellow plastron (bottom shell).
-Adults shell size is 4.5-6″
+Now the most common species in the Northeast, painted turtles are often seen basking on logs or rocks in calm water.
+They have a smooth, blackish carapace (shell) with pale lines between scutes (sections), distinct red patterning around the edge (sometimes only visible from below), yellowish stripes on their head and legs, and a solid yellow plastron (bottom shell) which may look rusty.
+Adult size is 4.5-6″; hatchlings emerge in both fall and early spring.

 Chelydra serpentina

-Connecticut’s largest and most primitive-looking turtle, snappers can weight up to 40 pounds!
-At any size–even as hatchlings–they are most easily identified by their long, dinosaur-like tails.
+New England’s largest and most primitive-looking turtle, snappers can weight up to 40 pounds!
+At any size—even as hatchlings—they are most easily identified by their long, dinosaur-like tails.
 They may be very fleshy and have pointy noses and small plastrons (bottom shells).
-Snappers can be found in almost any type of wetland–even brackish estuaries..
+Snappers can be found in almost any type of wetland–even brackish estuaries.

 Sternotherus odoratus

-Sometimes mistaken for juvenile snapping turtles because of their pointy noses, long necks and tiny plastrons, Musk turtles are shy and rarely seen.
-They seldom leave their streams and ponds but do climb trees, which makes them prime targets for birds of prey.
-Also known as the Stinkpot for the musk it produces in self-defense, the musk is small, smooth and about the size of an oval hamburger.
+Sometimes mistaken for juvenile snapping turtles because of their pointy noses, long necks and tiny plastrons, Musk turtles are small, shy and rarely seen.
+Unlike snappers, they have short tails and smooth shells.
+They seldom leave their streams and ponds but do climb branches!
+Also known as Stinkpots for the musk they produce in self-defense, adults are just 3-5″ long, and hatchlings as small as beetles!

 Species of special concern